smorad/um_cisc_7026/lecture_6_techniques.typ

 #slide(title: [Dirty Secret of Deep Learning])[
     For many concepts, the *observations* are stronger than the *theory* #pause

-    Researchers observed that this concept improves many types of neural networks #pause
+    Observe that a concept improves many types of neural networks #pause

-    Then, they try to create a theory #pause
+    Then, try to create a theory #pause

     Often, these theories are incomplete #pause